Chagatai Khanate: Reign of Kaidu (1266–1301)

 Ghiyas-ud-din Baraq came into conflict with Kublai Khan on the administration of the Tarim Basin.
 Baraq drove out an agent sent by Kublai to govern the region and when Kublai sent a detachment of 6,000 horsemen, Baraq met them with 30,000 men, forcing them to retreat.
 Baraq also came into conflict with Kaidu, who enlisted the Golden Horde khan Mengu-Timur in attacking Baraq.
 With a Golden Horde army of 50,000 at his back, Kaidu forced Baraq to flee to Transoxania.
 In 1267, Baraq accepted peace with Kaidu, and relinquished the territory east of Transoxania.
 Kaidu then coerced Baraq into invading the Ilkhanate.
 Baraq attacked first, defeating Prince Buchin, the governor of Khorasan, and brother of Abaqa Khan.
 Abaqa rushed from Azerbaijan and defeated Baraq near Herat on 22 July 1270, forcing him to retreat.
 On the way back he fell from his horse and was crippled so he spent the winter in Bukhara where he died not long after.
 He converted to Islam before his death.

-Coinage of the Chaghatai Khans at the time of Qaidu.
-Samarqand mint.
-Dated AH 685 (AD 1285).
+A bilingual Mongol-Arabic silver dirham of Orus, son of Kaidu, dating to the period of the Chaghatayid–Ögedeid occupation of Ilkhanid Khorasan (1290s).

 Baraq's four sons and two sons of Alghu rebelled against Kaidu in the wake of Baraq's death, but they were continually defeated.
 Kaidu enthroned Negübei as the khan in Transoxania.
 When Negübei rebelled, he was killed and replaced with another khan, Buqa Temür in 1274.
 It is uncertain when Buqa Temür died, but after that, Baraq's son Duwa was enthroned as khan.
 Meanwhile, Abaqa invaded Transoxania in 1272 and sacked Bukhara, carrying off 50,000 captives.

 In 1275, Duwa joined Kaidu in the war against the Yuan dynasty but were repelled.
 In 1297, Duwa invaded the Punjab and devastated the region, but was defeated.
 Several invasions of the Delhi Sultanate also occurred but none were able to make any headway.
 In September 1298, Duwa captured Temür Khan's son-in-law, Korguz, and put him to death, but immediately after that suffered a disastrous defeat by Yuan forces.
 In 1301 they were defeated again in an attack on Karakorum and Kaidu died during the retreat.